jimb245/2PiWireGuardVPN/InstallFromRaspbianBase.md

 WireGuard would need to be off during authentication and then be started up manually.

 Using the modifed script, packets forwarded from wlan0 or eth0, and only those packets, are routed to the tunnel.
-The fwmark referenced by the rule is added to packets by firewall rules added below.
 So it doesn't matter if the client Pi's public network has an address conflict with the server's local network.

 Also WireGuard will not interfere with captive portal authentication since locally generated